Unique-5/Unique-5/README.md

 ---

 I am starting college in August 2026, so I am at the beginning of this road.
-Before engineering, I spent eight years in fine arts and a lot of time reading and thinking about ideas that caught my attention.
-That history shapes how I approach problems now.
-I think it is useful, even when it complicates things.
+I spent eight years in fine arts (certified Guru in painting) and a lot of time reading and thinking about ideas that caught my attention.

 My interest in cybersecurity is both practical and personal.
 I want to build a career in it, but I am also honestly curious about how trust breaks down in systems.
 Human mistakes becoming security flaws interests me.
 So does social engineering and how it exploits psychology.
 I watch academic YouTube videos and debates on psychology and philosophy.
 I have no formal background in either subject.
 I just find the material interesting and I pay attention.